 One particular feature that caught our eye, though, was hosting for G Suite.
 We chose the Google suite as our top pick for best email hosting, and tacking it onto an iPage plan is a match made in heaven.
 You get a range of business tools, allowing you to share documents with your team, set up online conferences and use the Gmail interface, all with unlimited Drive storage.

 There are few places to go after an iPage plan, but that’s part of what makes it so good.
 It does one thing very well, with a few extras to accommodate a growing customer base.
-You can read our iPage review to learn more or try it out for a month with a 30-day money back guarantee.
+You can read our iPage review to learn more or try it out for a month with a Best Web Hosting for Small Business.

 - Very inexpensive